wileymarques/posts/courses/mfe-angular-elements/README.md

 ## Takeaway Skills

-- What is Angular
+- What are Micro Front-Ends, its benefits and drawbacks
-- HTML
-- CSS
-- JavaScript
+- How to use Nx as a workspace tool
+- What are Custom Elements and how to create them
+- How to implement a MFE architecture using Custom Elements
+- Leveraging DOM APIs to build decoupled modules

 ## Lessons